Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Week 6 — The First Heartbeat

 By week 6, a heartbeat is detectable on transvaginal ultrasound.
 It’s fast, around 110 beats per minute.
 In my experience, hearing that can be one of the most surreal moments in early pregnancy.
-The embryo is forming a neural tube (the precursor to the brain and spinal cord), and tiny limb buds are beginning to appear.
+The embryo is forming a neural tube (the precursor to the brain and spinal cord).
+Tiny limb buds are beginning to appear.
 Morning sickness often kicks in hard around this week.
 The word "morning" is misleading — nausea can hit at any time of day and affects roughly 80% of pregnant women.

 Week 8 — Major Organ Formation